nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Finding events by name : `/e find`

-Find events with names containing the given keyword.
+Find events with names containing the given keyword.<br>
-After using this command, you should use the [`list`](#listing-all-volunteers-and-events--list) command to display all events.
+If there are no volunteers whose names match the keyword in the database, the entire list of volunteers will be displayed.

 Format: `/e find KEYWORD`